Training-free Zero-shot Composed Image Retrieval with Local Concept Reranking: Methodology

 \section{Methodology}

-In this work, we introduce a training-free multi-level ranking mechanism for zero-shot composed image retrieval, leveraging language models to bridge the semantic gap between source and target images.
-The aim of the proposed method \method is to preserve the generalization ability of the foundation model by being training-free, as well as enabling retrieval with both global features about holistic query information and local features about discriminative partial query information.
-Figure~\ref{fig:overview} shows an overview of the proposed method which includes a coarse global sentence-level retrieval as the first stage (Section~\ref{sec:global}) and a local concept-level reranking as the second stage (Section~\ref{sec:local}).
+Given a reference image $I_r$ and its corresponding modified text $T_m$ as input query, the aim of composed image retrieval is to identify the target image $I_t$ from the gallery set $\{I_t^n\}_{n=1}^N$ - so that the target image accurately reflects the interaction between the reference image and modification described in the text.
+It is challenging to deal with the interaction between two fundamentally different modalities: images encode dense semantic information within a continuous visual space, while modified text encodes sparse semantic information in a discrete textual space.
+Meanwhile, reference image represents an ambiguous requirement where visual contents can change, while modified text represents a precise requirement where all mentioned interactions need to be satisfied.

-Let us define some notations at first.
-Given a reference image $I_r$ and modified text $T_m$ as input query, the aim of \method is to retrieve the target image $I_t$ from the gallery set $\{I_t^n\}_{n=1}^N$ without training.
+In this work, we study the training-free zero-shot composed image retrieval problem which confronts the challenges of both inherent modality gap and ambiguous soft requirements provided by the reference image.
+To that end, as shown in Figure~\ref{fig:overview}, we propose a multi-level ranking mechanism with a coarse global retrieval considering both soft and hard requirements for the first stage (Section~\ref{sec:global}) and a local concept re-ranking focusing on hard requirement as the second stage (Section~\ref{sec:local}).
+We leverage vision-language models to bridge the modality gap between image and text, and further utilise language models to deal with the modification reasoning.
+The aim of the proposed method is to preserve the generalization ability of the foundation model by being training-free, as well as enabling retrieval with both global features about holistic query information and local features about discriminative partial query information.